d3lio/JSproj/game_server/doc/project.md

  my old buggy logger implementation.

  * Using the 'exception' event to specify errors from the streams since 'error' unpipes the streams.

+ * The c++ id pool worked fine on the tests but segfaults when concurrency hits.